 - Kitt Hirasaki voiced Nervous Sys-Tim

-Small Fry is featured as part of the Pixar Short Films Collection 2" Blu Ray/DVD.
-If you haven't seen our video unboxing review of the official mini Buzz Lightyear, be sure to check it out as well, it's such a great toy.
+Small Fry is featured as part of the Pixar Short Films Collection 2” Blu-ray/DVD, or you can watch it on Disney+.
+If you haven’t seen our video unboxing review of the official mini Buzz Lightyear, be sure to check it out as well, it’s such a great toy.